 The panaxoside structure has their typical chemical properties:

 - Panaxosides are chemically stable.
-In addition to one unsaturated C = C linkage, the steroid skeleton of panaxosides contains only aliphatic bonds whose stability is generally known.
+In addition to one unsaturated C = C linkage, the steroidal panaxoside skeleton contains only aliphatic linkages whose stability is generally known.
 But I was surprised to see that the glycosidic bond (via oxygen) that the sugars are bound to is also amazingly stable - under standard conditions, its hydrolysis half life is incredible 20 million years, about 100 times more stable than the phosphodiester binding of the DNA strand and 100,000 times more stable than the peptide bond of proteins ( Wolfenden 19988g ).

 - Panaxosides are amphiphilic .
 The steroidal skeleton is hydrophobic with affinity to fatty substances, while sugar residues in panaxosides confer solubility in water.
 This is also associated with their further feature: